-Last fall, I had the pleasure of being invited on a Swiss chocolate tour with Alpenwild, specialists in Swiss travel tours.
+In 2016, I had the pleasure of being invited on a Swiss chocolate tour with Alpenwild, specialists in Swiss travel tours.
 Alpenwild is one of the few companies that actually offers chocolate tours as part of their repertoire–partly due to the fact that owners Elain and Greg Witt are chocolate lovers themselves, and truly immersed in the culinary delights of Switzerland.
 Alpenwild is a family-run company offering customized tours of their favourite country, and I highly recommend the personalized service you will get from their team.

 swiss chocolate travel at its finest

 You may have already read the posts I’ve written about Gruyères and Montreux.
 Vevey was our next stop in the Montreux Riviera, and a delightful place where nostalgia and contemporary culture meet.
 For the chocolate lover, a visit to Läderach chocolatier suisse is a must.
 Läderach makes truly fine milk chocolate in the Swiss tradition as well as more contemporary chocolate that is pure and dark, but silky smooth as only the Swiss can do.

 In addition to the chocolate creations made by Läderach that you can find in their many shops in 23 Swiss locations including two shops in Vevey, Läderach provides the couverture and markets exquisite artisanal chocolates made by Blaise Poyet, a highly regarded Swiss chocolatier.
 I sampled the Poyet chocolates and loved them all.
 What’s really cool is that Poyet will create a personalized chocolate for anyone based on three of their personal characteristics.
 Wouldn’t that be fun?